amrutakulkarni9812/Starbucks-Capstone-Project/README.md

 2. Buidling and comparing performance of a logistic regression and random forest model.
 3. Finding out most important features in these predictions.
 ## Results
+1. Random forest model has the best training data and test data accuracy and F1-score:
+  Training data:
+    RandomForestClassifier model accuracy: 0.761
+    RandomForestClassifier model f1-score: 0.752
+  Test Data:
+    RandomForestClassifier model accuracy: 0.738
+    RandomForestClassifier model f1-score: 0.729
+2. The top 5 features that play most important role in the predictions are:
+  1. Mobile channel as medium of offer
+  2. Age of the customer
+  3. Social platform as medium of offer
+  4. Reward amount
+  5. The year a person became Starbucks member
-The main observations of the code are published in this blog [on medium.com](https://medium.com/starbucks-capstone-project/introduction-490213b1f474
+The main observations of the code are published in this blog [on medium.com](https://medium.com/starbucks-capstone-project/introduction-490213b1f474)
 ## Acknowledgement
 Thanks to Udacity Data Scientist Nanodegree content creators for providing us the opportunity to work on this project and Starbucks for providing the dataset.